aniladanir/ckad/README.md

 # CKAD EXAM NOTES
 &nbsp;
+## Topics
+### Multi-Container Patterns
+1. **Sidecar:** A sidecar container runs alongside the main application container to provide supporting functionality.
+Examples include logging, monitoring, and security.</br></br>
+*Problem*: You have a web application container that serves your website.
+You want to collect logs and metrics from this web server without bloating the web server's code.</br>
+*Solution*: You add a sidecar container to the same pod that reads the log file from the shared volume and forwards the logs to a centralized logging system.

+2. **Ambassador:** An ambassador container acts as a proxy for the main container, handling all outgoing network traffic.
+This can be useful for tasks like service discovery, routing, and circuit breaking, without having to build that logic into the main application.</br></br>
+*Problem:* Your application needs to connect to a sharded database.
+The application logic for figuring out which shard to connect to for which piece of data is complex.</br>
+*Solution:*  A proxy (like envoy or a custom-built one) that listens on localhost:5432.
+When the main application connects, the ambassador inspects the request, applies the sharding logic, and forwards the request to the correct database shard out on the network.

+3. **Adapter:** An adapter container is used to standardize or normalize the output of the main container.
+For example, it might reformat logs to a specific format required by a centralized logging service.</br></br>
+*Problem:* You have an older, legacy application that you can't modify.
+It exposes monitoring data in an outdated, non-standard XML format over HTTP.
+Your company's standard monitoring system, however, only understands the Prometheus metrics format.</br>
+*Solution:* A small web service you write that queries the main container's XML endpoint, converts the data into the Prometheus text-based format, and exposes it on a different port.
+Your monitoring system can now scrape the adapter.

+4. **InitContainer:** An init container runs and completes before the main containers in the pod are started.
+This is useful for performing setup tasks that the main application relies on.</br></br>
+*Problem:* A container that runs a script.
+The script makes an API call to a remote configuration server, fetches the data, and writes it to a config.json file on a shared volume.
+This container runs and exits successfully.

+** Note: Ambassador and adapter patterns are more specific implementations of the sidecar pattern.

 ## Definitions
 **Pod:** A Pod is the smallest deployable unit in Kubernetes that runs one or more containers sharing network and storage, scheduled onto a single node.